Black Widow vs. Brown Recluse

 - Men aged 50 or older who have average risk and expect to live at least 10 more years

-However, not everyone agrees with these guidelines; clinicians should explain that treatments can have severe side effects and that some cancers are so slow-growing that treatments may have little or no effects on the cancer.
+However, not everyone agrees with these guidelines; clinicians should explain that treatments can have severe side effects, may have little or no effects on the cancer, and that some cancers are so slow-growing.

 PSA Test Results